University of Nebraska Omaha: History

-Change to public university status

-The university became a public municipal institution in 1930, and it moved from the North Omaha campus to its present main location at 60th and Dodge Street in 1938.
-The old campus buildings were redeveloped for a time as apartments and offices.
-In June 1964 Jacobs and Joslyn halls were the last two original OU buildings at 24th & Pratt Streets to be demolished.
-They were taken down in the early 1960s to make way for a 12-story Omaha Housing Authority apartment building for the elderly, which was completed in 1965.
+In 1931, the University of Omaha became a municipal school following a successful vote by the city.
+The university later officially changed its name to the Municipal University of Omaha.
+In 1938, the university moved from its previous North Omaha campus to 60th and Dodge Street in Central Omaha.
+Following the move, the previous campus was later re-developed.
+The last two original OU buildings, Jacobs and Joslyn Halls, were demolished in the 1960s for a 12-story Omaha Housing Authority apartment building for the elderly.

-Dr. Milo Bail became president of Omaha University in 1948 and served until 1965.
-During that time, Omaha hotel magnate Eugene C. Eppley's foundation gave more than $1.2 million to the university.
-After Eppley's death, the Eppley Foundation donated another $50,000 to recruit distinguished professors.
-The Eugene C. Eppley Administration Building, designed by John Latenser, Sr., at the university was named in recognition of the gifts.
-In 1952 the national Silver Wings student organization was founded at the University of Omaha.
-In 1976 the Dr. C.C. and Mabel L. Criss Library replaced the Eppley Library.

-The university was integrated into the University of Nebraska system in 1968.
+The university's current administration building, the Eugene C. Eppley Administration Building, opened in 1956.
+It was named for Eugene C. Eppley, following a major donation by the Eppley Foundation.
+In January 1967, it was announced that the University of Omaha would join the University of Nebraska system.
+An election was held, which later gained approval.
+The merger was completed on July 1, 1968, and the university officially re-branded to the University of Nebraska at Omaha.

+Following the 1990s University of Nebraska Omaha began major expansion to the South campus.
+In 1999, the university opened the Peter Kiewit Institute in partnership with the University of Nebraska–Lincoln's College of Engineering and Technology.
+In 2003, the university opened the Scott Village, a residential dormitory development directly South of the Peter Kiewit Institute.
+The South campus was later re-named to the Scott Campus in 2016, named for Walter Scott Jr.

-Academics
+Academics and rankings

-UNO is classified among "R2: Doctoral Universities – High research activity."
+UNO is classified among "R2: Doctoral Universities – High research activity".
 UNO is the home of the Peter Kiewit Institute a $70 million computer science facility and engineering facility.
-PKI houses UNO's College of Information Science and Technology, UNL's College of Engineering and Technology, and the Holland Computing Center, which houses the Firefly supercomputer.
+PKI houses UNO's College of Information Science and Technology, University of Nebraska–Lincoln's College of Engineering and Technology, and the Holland Computing Center, which houses the Firefly supercomputer.
 The College of Information Science and Technology offers undergraduate/graduate degrees in Computer Science, Management Information Systems, Bioinformatics (graduate degree offered in collaboration with UNMC's Pathology's graduate program), Information Assurance, and Information Technology Innovation.
 In 2002, UNO became the first university in Nebraska to offer an ABET accredited computer science degree and the only university in the state with an ABET accredited information systems program.